obighowisdom/doctor-ui/README.md

 📷 Sample Doctors
 Doctor images are located in /public/images/ and referenced in DoctorList.jsx.
 You can replace them with real ones or fetch from an API.

-Minimum AI assistance was needed, I only used Claude AI in looking for the perfect
+Minimum AI assistance was needed, I only used Claude AI in looking for the perfect design since the ui/ux design wasn't provided.